 Walk through the Glengarriff woods and Glenlough Mountains, following old tracks alongside Coomarkane River, climbing the flank of the Sugarloaf, skirting mountain lakes to descend from Mass Mount and the Holy Well.
 Tonight’s evening meal will be in your guesthouse.

-Distance 16km.
-Ascents 510m.
-Approximate walking time 6 hours.
+Distance 16km (10mi).
+Ascents 500m (1,640ft).
+Approximate walking time 5 hours.

 Day 3 – Adrigole to Castletownbere

 Wonderful views over Bantry Bay and a series of pre-historic sites close to the route.
 A series of bog roads, farm tracks and minor roads are linked today to cross the rugged slopes of Hungry Hill.
 Castletownbere, nestled in the lee of Bere Haven Harbour and sheltered by Bere Island, is the principal town of the peninsula and the largest whitefish port in Ireland.
-It offers a full range of services.

-Distance 22km.
-Ascents 550m.
-Approximate walking time 6 hours.
+Distance 22km (14mi).
+Ascents 450m (1,476ft).
+Approximate walking time 7 hours.

-Overnight accommodation in Castletownbere town.
+Overnight in Castletownbere.

 Day 4 – Free Day in Castletownbere

-Distance 8km or 24km.
-Ascents 250m.
+Distance 18km (11mi) or 24km (15mi).
+Ascents 250m (820ft).
 Approximate walking time 6 hours.

-Overnight accommodation in Castletownebere town.
+Overnight in Castletownbere.

 Day 5 – Castletownebere to Allihies